vidyakrishnamoorthy/Machine-learning-I/readme.md

 - with feature scaling; aim for about -1<=x<sub>j</sub><=1 for each j
 - rescale only if the range of a feature is too large or too small

+#### Feature engineering
+- Using intuition to design new features, by transforming or combining original features.

+### Polynomial regression
+- includes quadratic functions, cubic functions etc
+- exponential
+- feature scaling is very important with polynomial functions

 ### Classification
 Classifying an input based on multiple correctly previously classified inputs